Git2Swarm/IslandStyle/README.md

   and composite downloads directly in the browser.
 - `assets/js/try-on-data.js` stores sample favorites, including SVG overlays and a sample portrait.
 Swap these entries with transparent
   PNGs from your catalog to customize the experience.
-- `docs/ai-try-on/` describes both the demo capabilities and the forward-looking production plan.
+- `docs/ai-try-on/` describes both the demo capabilities and the forward-looking production plan, including cross-team touchpoints with CRM enablement resources.
 - `server/` and `ai-service/` remain as future-facing scaffolds.
 Keep them around if you plan to connect the UI to a cloud-based blending pipeline later on.
 - `scripts/demo-server.mjs` spins up a zero-dependency static server at [http://127.0.0.1:4173/try-on.html](http://127.0.0.1:4173/try-on.html)